JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

   breakpoints and trap errors.

-- JuliaInterpreter received numerous performance enhancements, and now can run stepwise through code at roughly 50× its original speed.
+- JuliaInterpreter received numerous performance enhancements, and now can run step-wise through code at roughly 50× its original speed.
   These optimizations reduce---but come nowhere close to eliminating---the most serious disadvantage of running all code in the
   interpreter: slow performance.
 It is hoped that the performance gap